TrapezeCommunications/DVBA-Invest/pages/downtown-details/parking-information.md

 ---
 # Parking Information

-There are over 1,000 on-street parking spaces, 13 parkades <span class="needs-review">(containing over ______ stalls)</span>, 23 outdoor lots <span class="needs-review">(containing over ___ stalls)</span>, over 1,000 bike racks, and 8 electric vehicle charging stations throughout Downtown Victoria.
+There are over 1,980 on-street parking spaces, 5 parkades (containing over 1,850 stalls), over 1,000 bike racks, and 8 electric vehicle charging stations throughout Downtown Victoria.
 Click on the icons in the map below to find hours, costs and other notes about downtown surface lots, commercial parkades and city parkades.

 PINK indicates the five City of Victoria parkades (Your first hour is free at these parkades) YELLOW indicates surface parking lots, both commercial and City of Victoria